bip-itteam-internal/architecture-draft/Core System and Modules/CORE - API Master Gateway.md

 ## Requirements

-- [ ] Handle authentication
+- [x] Handle authentication
+- [x] Pass forward the payload to be used by the module on the system
-- [ ] Centralized API Gateway to other module on the system
+- [x] Centralized API Gateway to other module on the system
+- [x] Login and logout features (data taken from Employee Master Data in the collections of System Authentication)
+- [ ] Registration from first time user that login with employee ID and temporary password given by HRD

 ## Forwarded Request / Reroute